MUTOR-2/ScienceOfMusic/_units/03/index.md

 doneear "ba ba".
 Interestingly, in the fused condition when both looking and listening, most people report hearing "da da", which is a fusion of "ba ba" and "ga ga".

 The McGurkEffect was first report in 1976 by McGurk and MacDonald, who propose the following explanation for their finding:
 ... in a ga-lips/ba-voice representation, there is visual information for [a] and [da] and auditory information with features common to [ba] and [da].
-By responding to the common information in both modalities, a subject would arrive at the unifying percept /da/.
+By responding to the common information in both modalities, a subject would arrive at the unifying percept /da/. {% include cite ref="mcgurk_and_macdonald" %}
+{% comment %}
 (McGurk & MacDonald, Nature, 1976).
+{% endcomment %}

 {% comment %}
 # Links And Downloads